patduc38/strava_api/README.md

 http://www.strava.com/oauth/authorize?client_id=[REPLACE_WITH_YOUR_CLIENT_ID]&response_type=code&redirect_uri=http://localhost/exchange_token&approval_prompt=force&scope=profile:read_all,activity:read_all

 you will be redirected to strava auth site, click on authorize.
-Then you are redirected to a localhost url hich can't be reach, but anyway, the important information is in the url.
-Copy the code in the get_initial_token.py , you will also have to replace your client id in that file.
+Then you are redirected to a localhost url which can't be reached, but anyway, the important information is in the url.
+Copy the code in the get_initial_token.py , you will also have to replace your client id and client secretin that file (see image below) .

 ![image](https://user-images.githubusercontent.com/16572059/185616908-a010eec9-af54-44b1-b247-64294650362c.png)

-Note:  you can get your client id get from strava : https://www.strava.com/settings/api
+Note:  you can get your client id and secret from strava : https://www.strava.com/settings/api

 Then run